mtrippled/rippled/src/ripple/app/reporting/README.md

 Reporting mode is a special operating mode of rippled, designed to handle RPCs for validated data.
 A server running in reporting mode does not connect to the p2p network, but rather extracts validated data from a node that is connected to the p2p network.
-Often, this node is referred to as the "tx" node, short for transaction processing.
 Multiple reporting nodes can share access to the same network accessible databases (Postgres and Cassandra); at any given time, only one reporting node will be performing ETL and writing to the databases, while the others simply read from the databases.
-A server running in reporting mode will forward any requests that require access to the p2p network to a tx node.
+A server running in reporting mode will forward any requests that require access to the p2p network to a p2p node.

 # Reporting ETL
 A single reporting node has one or more ETL sources, specified in the config